notgull/notgull.github.io/_posts/2023-07-01-quest-for-piet-part-2.md

 layout: post
 title: The Quest for Piet 2, or, the Revenge of the Gradients
 categories: [gui, rust, piet, drawing, questforpiet]
-excerpt: More samples are more better
+excerpt: More samples!
+More problems!
 comments: true
 ---

+It's high time for some vector graphics.

 [Last time](/quest-for-piet/), we set up our harnesses for [`piet`] rendering using our hardware-based backends and adjusted it for multisampling and scaling.
 Today, let's focus on getting some more samples rendered.
+The next few samples exhibit line styling and gradient rendering, obviously subjects that are easy and unopinionated.
+Let's get knee deep.

 # Number 3: Dashed-Line Duel